Dionne quintuplets: Removal from family

 Oliva Dionne was approached by fair exhibitors for Chicago's Century of Progress exhibition within days of the girls' birth, seeking to put the quintuplets on display and show them to the world.
-(At the time it was not unusual for so-called "incubator babies" to be displayed at fairs and other exhibitions.)
+At the time it was not unusual for so-called "incubator babies" to be displayed at fairs and other exhibitions.
 The parents were persuaded to agree on the advice of the doctor present at the birth, Dr. Dafoe, and the family priest, Father Daniel Routhier.

-Although Oliva Dionne revoked the contract only days later citing that his wife, Elzire Dionne, did not sign it and therefore it didn't make the contract valid, the Tour Bureau claimed otherwise.
+Oliva Dionne revoked the contract only days later, citing that it was invalid because his wife did not sign it.
+The Tour Bureau claimed otherwise.
 On approximately July 27, 1934, the first guardianship bill was signed.
 Oliva and Elzire Dionne signed custody of the quintuplets over to the Red Cross for a period of two years to protect them from this contract and in return the Red Cross would cover all medical costs.
 This included the nurses' wages, supplies, and ensuring that enough breast milk was shipped to the hospital.
-They also oversaw the building of a hospital built specifically for the Dionne quintuplets.
-In February 1935 the Dionnes travelled to Chicago as "Parents of the World Famous Babies" and made stage appearances.
+They oversaw the building of a hospital built specifically for the Dionne quintuplets.
+In February 1935, the Dionnes travelled to Chicago as "Parents of the World Famous Babies" and made stage appearances.

 The Premier of Ontario at the time, Mitchell Hepburn, used the Dionne vaudeville trip as an excuse to extend the guardianship.
-He claimed that they must save the babies from further exploitation and, in March 1935, pushed the Dionne Quintuplets Act through government that officially made the girls wards of the Crown and extended guardianship to the age of eighteen.
-Although Oliva Dionne had a seat on the Board of Guardians, he rarely attended meetings as he felt his vote wouldn't matter against the other three guardians: Dr. Dafoe, Joseph Valin and Minister of Welfare David Croll.
+He claimed that they must save the babies from further exploitation and, in March 1935, pushed the Dionne Quintuplets Act through government, which officially made the girls wards of the Crown and extended guardianship to the age of eighteen.
+Oliva Dionne had a seat on the Board of Guardians but he rarely attended meetings, as he felt his vote wouldn't matter against the other three guardians: Dr. Dafoe, Joseph Valin, a French-Canadian judge from North Bay, and Minister of Welfare David Croll.

 These three guardians met once a month and had full control over business matters involving the quintuplets.
 They were involved in caring for the girls, managing money, and creating contracts for business opportunities such as appearances in films and commercials.
 The stated reason for removing the quintuplets from their parents' legal custody was to ensure their survival and protection from promoters.

 The government realized there was enormous public interest in the sisters and proceeded to engender a tourist industry around them.
 The girls were made wards of the provincial Crown, planned until they reached the age of 18.